-For example, you can place a symbol left of the Stage in frame 1, and move it to the right of the Stage in frame 20.
+For example, if frames 1 and 20 are property keyframes, you can place a symbol left of the Stage in frame 1, and move it to the right of the Stage in frame 20.
 When you create a tween, Animate calculates all the positions of the movie clip in between.
 The result is an animation of the symbol moving from left to right, from frame 1 to frame 20.
 In each frame in between, Animate moves the movie clip one 20th of the distance across the Stage.

 The types of objects that can be tweened include movie clip, graphic and button symbols, and text fields.
 The properties of these objects that can be tweened include the following:

 3D X, Y, and Z rotation (movie clips only): 3D motion requires that the FLA file target ActionScript 3.0 and Flash Player 10 or higher in the publish settings.
 Adobe AIR also supports 3D motion.

 Color effects: includes alpha (transparency), brightness, tint, and advanced color settings.
 Color effects can be tweened only on symbols and TLF text.
 By tweening these properties, you can make objects appear to fade in or fade from one color to another.
 To tween a color effect on classic text, convert the text to a symbol.

 Filter properties (filters cannot be applied to graphic symbols)

 Animate supports two different types of tweens for creating motion: Motion tweens and Classic tweens.

 |Powerful and simple to create, allows the greatest control over tweened animation||Complex to create and includes all tweens created in earlier versions of Animate.|